percona/percona-server-mongodb/CONTRIBUTING.rst

    guidelines <https://github.com/mongodb/mongo/wiki/Server-Code-Style>`_
    to improve code readability.

 5. Test your changes locally.
-See the :ref:`Running tests locally <tests>` section for more information
+See the `Running tests locally <#running-tests-locally>`_ section for more information

 6. Commit the changes.
 Add the Jira issue number at the beginning of your message subject so that is reads as